-Rehab can and does help, *if* you take an active part, and don't remain passive, or expect everything to be done for you.
+Residential rehab treatment clinics for alcoholism and drug addiction can and do help, *if* you take an active part, and don't remain passive, or expect everything to be done for you.

-You will need to take responsibility for your own life, as a lack of this is a keynote feature of addiction.
+You will need to take responsibility for your own life, as a lack of this is a keynote feature of substance addiction.

-The dynamics of addiction have taken a long time to establish, and it will take time and understanding for them to be overcome.
+It has taken a long time to develop the complexities of drug or alcohol addiction in your life, and it will take time and awareness for them to be resolved.

 The first 7 days are usually spent completing physical detox, resting more than normal, and following advice for prescribed medication.